Inside Your Heaven

 "Inside Your Heaven" is a song written by Andreas Carlsson, Pelle Nylén, Savan Kotecha, and produced by Desmond Child.
 Carrie Underwood and Bo Bice, the final two contestants on the fourth season of American Idol, each released a version of the song in June 2005.

 Underwood, the winner of Idol, released her version as a single on June 14, 2005.
-It debuted at number one on the US Billboard Hot 100 and on the Canadian Singles Chart, where it remained for one and seven weeks, respectively.
+Despite poor critical reception, it debuted at number one on the US Billboard Hot 100 and on the Canadian Singles Chart, where it remained for one and seven weeks, respectively.
 The other A-side of the single is a cover of the Martina McBride song "Independence Day".
 Bice's version was released the following week, on June 21, and peaked at number two on the Billboard Hot 100 and Canadian Singles Chart.
 This version's A-side is a cover of the song "Vehicle" by the Ides of March.

 The song gave Underwood the Billboard Music Awards for "Top-Selling Country Single of the Year" and "Top-Selling Hot 100 Song of the Year" (Bice's version was also nominated in this category).
 It also helped Underwood win the award for "Country Single Sales Artist of the Year".
 Underwood later included "Inside Your Heaven" on her debut studio album, Some Hearts (2005).

 Critical reception

-Chuck Taylor of Billboard magazine reviewed the two renditions of "Inside Your Heaven" on the June 18, 2005 issue.
+Chuck Taylor of Billboard magazine reviewed the two renditions of "Inside Your Heaven" on the June 18, 2005, issue.
 Calling the overall song "difficult" and "dauntingly shallow," he considered Bo Bice's version more meaningful than Carrie Underwood's, saying of the latter, "'Inside Your Heaven' leaves [Underwood] little room but to shriek across so many octaves that even Celine Dion would leave this song in tatters".
 Reviewing Underwood's album Some Hearts on AllMusic, Stephen Thomas Erlewine labeled "Inside Your Heaven" as the worst song on the album, writing that the country pop formula used throughout the album does not work for this track, calling it "sappy and transparent" with a weak arrangement.